The following lists a variety of links to useful online resources that may help with the management and information searches of day to day life.

 Please note: If you are looking for agencies that may be more useful in an emergency or in times of strife or crisis, we recommend you look over our page, Urgent Contacts.
 In a medical emergency, please dial 9-1-1.
 Thank you.

 Disclaimer: The Vicksburg District Library does not endorse the views or opinions expressed by the following agencies.
 No monetary exchange has occurred by the library or any of these agencies.
-Furthermore, the librarians of Vicksburg District Library are not lawyers, doctors, et cetera and are not licensed to give legal or medical advice.
+Furthermore, the librarians of Vicksburg District Library are not lawyers or doctors and are not licensed to give legal or medical advice.
 These websites have been listed for academic purposes only.

 Arts & Studies